tinamayswinkels/sbe/_drafts/hybrind-pv-and-solar-hot-water-panels.md

 ---

-SBE has been in discussion with Dr Yakov Elgart (details below) who is developing a local hybrid PV and solar hot water panel.
+SBE has been in discussion (via AWS) with Dr Yakov Elgart (details below) who is developing a local hybrid PV and solar hot water panel.

 The concept is: